Rikhil-6/project-main/README.md

 I am a second-year undergraduate at the National University of Singapore (NUS) with a deep passion for data science, machine learning, and building impactful projects.
 Featured in this repository are my projects revolving around data science - spanning a wide range of domains, including:

+- Data Visualisation: Plotting Insightful and Aesthetic Plots with Libraries like Seaborn, Matplotlib and Plotly
+- Web Scraping: Automating data collection from diverse sources to fuel data-driven insights using Libraries like Selenium and Beautiful Soup
+- Exploratory Data Analysis (EDA): Combining Machine Learning Models and Various Visualisation techniques to garner as much information from various trivia as possible
 - Natural Language Processing (NLP): Developing models and tools for textual analysis and language understanding.
 - Computer Vision (CV): Crafting solutions that bring vision-based machine learning applications to life.
-- Web Scraping: Automating data collection from diverse sources to fuel data-driven insights using Libraries like Selenium and Beautiful Soup
-- Data Visualisation: Plotting Insightful and Aesthetic Plots with Libraries like Seaborn, Matplotlib and Plotly
-- Exploratory Data Analysis: Combining Machine Learning Models and Various Visualisation techniques to garner as much information from various trivia as possible

 and more!